MERIT: Making Education Relevant and Interactive through Technology

 Situated in the heart of Silicon Valley, the Krause Center for Innovation has a strong history of helping teachers design more engaging experiences for their students.
 International participants not only have the chance to learn about cutting edge hardware and freely available software, but will also work with teachers in the Silicon Valley and elsewhere on collaborative projects.
 It is our hope that students in our communities and yours will work together to build friendship and understanding.

 All MERIT teachers will receive 2-weeks (10 days) of outstanding professional development and a few cool technology tools that can be used in the classroom.
-However, given donor restrictions on funding, international participants and U.S. participants from outside of California cannot receive the stipend/scholarship funds paid to California teachers who are accepted into the program.
+However, given donor restrictions on funding, international participants and U.S. participants from outside of California are not eligible to earn the stipend.

 International applicants should carefully consider the costs of transportation to and lodging in Silicon Valley before deciding to apply.